Category Archives: Vanity

 John K’eogh (1680s-1754) was an Irish priest, theologian and naturalist.
 Born in Strokestown, County Roscommon, K’eogh was the son of a prominent clergyman from Limerick.
 He was educated at Trinity College in Dublin then undertook study in Europe, before returning to Ireland and serving as chaplain to Baron Kingston in his native Roscommon.

-As might be expected, the second text contains unusual advice, such as the diverse medical uses of house cats.
+As might be expected in an 18th-century medical text, the second contains some unusual advice, such as the diverse medical uses of house cats.
 Their grease, when applied as an ointment, is effective at “dissolving tumours” and “prevails against nodes in the skin”, while pulverised cat liver is “good against the gravel [kidney and bladder stones]” and prevents stoppage of urine.”

 Other cat-based receipts mentioned by K’eogh include remedies for eyesight problems: